NewsAggregator2023/NewsAggregator/Documentation/Management/Risks/memberAbsense.md

 + process
 implications/ new risks:
 + member is uncertain about something discussed -> ask group any questions
++ Increased workload for other members -> plan sufficient redundancy

 Log of decisions (decision, date, who was responsible, monitoring needed):